typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/README.md

 typedoc --plugin typedoc-plugin-markdown --out docs src/index.ts
 ```

-Note that the plugin switches the default HTML theme to the built-in Markdown theme by default.
-If you want to use the default HTML theme instead, use `--plugin none` to turn the plugin off.

 ## Options

 This plugin provides additional options beyond the normal options that are [provided by TypeDoc](https://typedoc.org/guides/options/), which are listed below.
 Note that any vanilla TypeDoc options that customize the HTML theme will be ignored.